Jao Canlas

-Justin Paolo Paras Canlas, known by his stage name Jao and professionally credited as Jao Canlas, is a Filipino singer, dancer, model, and Internet personality.
+Justin Paolo Paras Canlas, known by his stage name Jao and professionally credited as Jao Canlas, is a Filipino singer, dancer, model, and actor.
 On February 14, 2021, he debuted as one of the Filipino boy band Alamat's main dancers and sub-vocalists.
 He is widely recognized by the media for his distinctive sense of style.
 In 2023, he won Top Male Dancer of the Year at the 8th P-pop Awards.

+Canlas portrays Onel Ty, the vice president in the titular school's Supreme Student Government, in the mystery horror series Hell University.
+He also participated as a contestant on season two of the reality dance competition series Stars on the Floor.

 Early life and education

 Justin Paolo Paras Canlas was born on December 26, 2002 in Magalang, Pampanga, Philippines.